aham-oudeis/Training/launch_school/RB120-OOP/Notes/interview_prep/super.md

 when `super` is called without any arguments but with parenthesis, it calls the method without any arguments.

+# Benefits
+* extending the functionality of the subclasses
+* DRY code

-# what are its use cases?
+# Example of three use cases

 ```ruby
 class People